Best Pimento Cheese Recipe

 Southern cooks are serious cooks.

-Don’t be misled by the warm hospitable smile or charming southern draw; cooking is business down here.
+Don’t be misled by the warm hospitable smile or charming southern draw.
+Cooking is a serious business down here.

-If someone states they’ve got a great recipe for strawberry pie, you can bet it’s been passed down in the family for generations, and has won a few blue ribbons at the county fair.
-I’ve never lived in a place where so many people are avid cooks with years of home training from momma, granny, and great-gran-nanny as well.
+If someone states they’ve got a great recipe for strawberry pie, you can bet it’s been passed down in the family for generations… And has possibly won a blue ribbon at the county fair.
+I’ve never lived in a place where so many people are avid cooks with years of home training from mama, granny, and great-gran-nanny as well.

 - 3/4 cup mayonnaise